ryanchynoweth44/DatabricksContent/DeployDatabricks/Setup/README.md

 ## Deployment

-The deployment will complete the following:
+1. Run the [Infrastructure Deployment Script](DeployDatabricks/Setup/InfrastructureDeploy.py) which will complete the following:
-1. Create or use existing resource group
+    - Create or use existing resource group
-1. Create a Databricks workspace
+    - Create a Databricks workspace
-1. Create an ADLS Gen2 storage account
+    - Create an ADLS Gen2 storage account
-1. Create bronze, silver, and gold file systems
+    - Create bronze, silver, and gold file systems
-1. Added the following secrets to the `AdminScope` Databricks scope.
+    - Added the following secrets to the `AdminScope` Databricks scope.
         - subscription_id
         - client_id
         - client_secret
         - tenant_id
         - resource_group_name
         - storageAccountName
         - databricksToken

-1. Importing the `MountDataLake.py` notebook and executing will automatically mount the containers to your databricks workspace.
+    - Importing the `MountDataLake.py` notebook and executing will automatically mount the containers to your databricks workspace.
+    - Note that this script will save your Databricks Token to the configuration file for future deployment processes